 People who want to switch from a nonimmigrant immigration status to permanent residence or Green Card holder status must file certain paperwork while they are still present in the United States, so they do not have to return to their home country to complete visa processing.
 When a person is not eligible for adjustment of status, then they must use consular processing, which can also be an option even when a person is in the United States.

 People should be aware that adjustment of status cases can take up to two years to complete, and people may also have to pay significant fees as part of these applications, with costs possibly reaching $1,225, although certain refugees can get filing fees waived.
-People will also have to submit many forms of required initial evidence, and all applicants will want to be working with experienced immigration lawyers who can make sure that all of the required paperwork is included.
+People will also have to submit many forms of required initial evidence, and all applicants will want to work with experienced immigration lawyers who can make sure that all of the required paperwork is included.

 People who are seeking immigration services to bring foreign fiancé(e)s to the United States so they can marry must file a petition that allows their fiancé(e) to obtain a K-1 nonimmigrant visa.
 Form I-129F, Petition For Alien Fiancé(e), applies to people and their fiancé(e)s who intend to marry within 90 days of the fiancé(e) entering the United States as a K-1 nonimmigrant, and marriages are required to be valid, which means that both people have bona fide intents to establish a life together and marriages are not strictly for obtaining immigration benefits.
-That’s why a lot of people turn to state bar certified immigration lawyers in Killeen, Texas for help.
+That’s why a lot of people turn to state bar-certified immigration lawyers in Killeen, Texas for help.
 Working with an immigration attorney can give you the peace of mind you deserve.

 According to immigration attorney Julie Sparks, the Conditional permanent residents who obtained their status through marriage and want to apply to remove the conditions on their permanent resident status will file Form I-751, Petition to Remove Conditions on Residence.
 A person can file to remove conditions on their permanent residence status without their spouse or stepparent at any time after they are granted conditional status if they or their parent: